Kayapo men by John Meisner

 Kayapo Project: Protecting the Brazilian Amazon

-To enable the Kayapo Indigenous people to continue to protect 11-million hectares of their lands from deforestation, and to build the capacity of Kayapo NGOs to manage surveillance/protection and sustainable economic activities.
+To empower the Kayapo indigenous people to continue to protect over nine million hectares of their lands from degradation and deforestation, and to build the capacity of Kayapo NGOs to manage territorial surveillance and sustainable economic activities.

 Size of Area Involved: